AnDeacracht/FFP-2017/README.md

 # Ná bíodh fearg ort!

+Don't be mad!

 Pachisi clone written in Haskell.
-Progress in the game is made not only by rolling dice, but also by solving randomly generated questions on Irish grammar.
+Progress in the game is made not only by rolling dice, but also by solving randomly generated questions on Irish grammar (eventually).

 Work in progress.
 Derpy code is inevitable.